 Operating principles

 The informal group will be sponsored by the European Union, Japan and Republic of Korea.
-The IWG will be led by co-chairs (the United States and Japan), a vice-chair (Republic of Korea), and a secretary (OICA).
+The IWG will be led by co-chairs (the United States and Japan), vice-chairs (Republic of Korea and China), and a secretary (OICA).

-The IWG is a sub-group of GRSP and is open to all participants of GRSP including contracting parties and non-governmental organizations to the 1958 and 1998 agreements.
+The IWG is a sub-group of Working Party on Passive Safety (GRSP) and is open to all participants of GRSP including contracting parties and non-governmental organizations to the 1958 and 1998 agreements.

-The IWG will report to the Working Party on Passive Safety (GRSP) and to the World Forum for Harmonization of Vehicle Regulations (WP.29) and the Executive Committee for the 1998 Agreement (AC.3).
+The IWG will report to the GRSP and WP.29 and AC.3.

 The official language of the IWG will be English.